-Rochester became Céline’s sugar daddy – he paid for her to live in an expensive hotel, have lots of servants, and every possible luxury.
-In fact, all this was almost too expensive even for the wealthy Rochester, and he was well on the way to spending his whole fortune on her.
+Rochester became Céline’s sugar daddy: he paid for her to live in an expensive hotel and have lots of servants and every possible luxury.
+In fact, all this was almost too expensive even for the wealthy Rochester, and he was well on his way to spending his whole fortune on her.

 There’s a long pause while Rochester and Jane stroll along the path and Rochester seems to be wrestling with himself.
 He tells Jane that he is fighting with a witchy specter of his destiny, and that now he’s defying her and daring to enjoy being at Thornfield.

 Adèle comes close to Rochester and Jane as she’s playing, and Rochester orders her away.
 Jane prompts him to continue his story.

 Before Rochester continues, he notes again how strange it is that he’s telling all this to Jane—what kind of guy tells his eighteen-year-old employee about his sordid affair with a French mistress?
 But he knows, he says, that Jane is made to be a confidante, and that what he’s telling her won’t hurt her and may help him.
 Then he continues the story:

 Rochester stayed hidden on the balcony behind the curtains, waiting for Céline and her lover to come in.

 Céline and the other guy entered, and Rochester stopped being jealous, because the guy was a cruel idiot Rochester had met before.
 Rochester decided right away that Céline wasn’t worth his time if she would have an affair with such a loser.